MidoriKami/VanillaPlus/README.md

 >
 > No automating server interactions
 >
-> No modifications that would give clear unfair advantages to other players
+> No modifications that would give clear unfair advantages to players
 >
 > No modifications that specifically target PvP parts or components of any form